-Since leaving service, Rebecca has worked as a writer and director for the American Film Institute and as a media manager and segment producer for Fox television.
-She was recently selected for the highly regarded Disney/ABC Directing Program, which is a two-year professional training program.
+Since leaving service, Murga has worked as a writer and director for the American Film Institute and as a media manager and segment producer for Fox Television.
+She was recently selected for the highly regarded Disney/ABC Directing Program, a two-year professional training program.

-Whether you want to leverage your military expertise as a film consultant behind the scenes, act, or direct, Rebecca has a few tips for you:
+Whether you want to leverage your military expertise as a film consultant behind the scenes, act or direct, Murga has a few tips for you:

 Veterans in Media and Entertainment (formerly Veterans in Film and Television) is the group that I look to as an incredible network.
 It's a group of veterans who are working as writers, actors, directors, producers, photographers, etc.

 I want to be better.
-When I look at the great filmmakers, they spent the early part of their careers creating a TON of films.
+When I look at the great filmmakers, they spent the early part of their careers creating a ton of films.
 And guess what?
 Some of those films were bad.
-There are a TON of bad films made every year before we get to see that Whiplash, or that Moonlight.
+A ton of bad films are made every year before we get to see that "Whiplash" or that "Moonlight."

 4. Read the Trades

 Deadline.
 Variety.
 The Hollywood Reporter.
 Read them.
 Know what is going on.
 What deals are being made.
 What production companies produce the kind of films you like.
-Find trends, what is being picked up, what is not.
+Find trends, what is being picked up and what is not.